 This saying comes from an old English poem (learn more about it's meaning here!) and are meant to represent various charms of good luck.
 But don't stress too much about finding all of these items for your wedding - they are definitely not a prerequisite for a happy marriage!

 It's not uncommon for the bride or groom to have close friends or family who they simply can't imagine not having by their side on the big day.
 Luckily, these days, they don't have to!
 The existence of a "Bridesman", "Man of Honour", "Best Woman", and "Groomswoman" are rising in popularity and can make for some funny wedding pictures as well!
 Every special person should be able to play the role you'd like them to, regardless of gender.
+If you are thinking of having a BridesMan in your bridal party, check out our gift ideas blog here for inspiration!

 At BridesMade, we obviously have a very strong stance against this wedding myth in particular.
 Your bridesmaids should be excited to be in your wedding party, not dreading the expenses and hassles that too often come along with it!
 It's no secret that bridesmaid dresses often only get worn once, and then just take up space in their closets, so renting the bridesmaid dresses is always a more affordable idea.
 The infinity dresses are sure to fit all the girls in your bridal party, as they are size-adjustable and extremely comfortable!
 Because of their versatility, sometimes bridesmaids love them so much that they even decide to buy them - which still ends up being much more affordable than the $300 or $400 bridesmaid dresses many boutiques offer!
 See our colours and styles here!